coverclock/com-diag-diminuto/README.md

     sudo apt-get install libncurses5-dev libncursesw5-dev

-I have found that cscope 15.9 on Ubuntu 21.10 "impish" on the Raspberry Pi 4B core dumps with a double free exception under some circumstances.
-Even so, I find it useful for some large scale editing changes, which it seems to do successfully just before crashing.
+Warning: I have found that cscope 15.9 on Ubuntu core dumps with a double free exception under some circumstances on both Intel and Arm platforms.

 ## inotifywait